-When American author John Irving was 14 years old, he read "Great Expectations," by Charles Dickens and that changed his life forever.
+When American author John Irving was 14 years old, he read Great Expectations by Charles Dickens and it changed his life forever.
 That book played a pivotal role in shaping Irving’s success as a writer.
 Now the author of more than a dozen narratives and an Academy Award-winning screenwriter, Irving continues to base his works on similar themes and ideas found throughout the novels of his literary mentor.
 Listen to the audio story as Irving explains the ways that Dickens impacted his accomplishments and which one book remains for Irving to read when he can no longer write.

 Story Length: 5:14

 Socrative users can import these questions using the following code: SOC-1234

 Language Identification Organizer